 In June 2016 I began my service with the Peace Corps as an English teacher in China.
-After 10 intense weeks of training in Chengdu, I was sworn in as a Peace Corps Volunteer and moved to Mianyang, a city of about 5 million, in the Sichuan province of southwestern China.
-I am at Mianyang Teachers College teaching English speaking to Freshmen and Sophomore English major students.
+After 10 intense weeks of training in Chengdu, I was sworn in as a Peace Corps Volunteer and teach English to freshmen and sophomore college English majors in the Sichuan province.

 Prior to entering the Peace Corps, I worked as a Housing Specialist for Catholic Community Services of Western Washington, connecting people experiencing homelessness in King County to housing resources.